dribdat/dribdat/ABOUT.md

 The name _dribdat_ is an amalgam of "Driven By Data" - with a tip of the hat to [Dribbble](https://dribbble.com/), a famous online community for graphic design which was one of the inspirations at the start of the project.
 We have organised a lot of hackathons over the years, and started this platform to streamline our own efforts.
 It is designed with the goal of helping teams - and their facilitators - sustain efforts over time, streamline information channels, and let everyone focus on driving their ideas forward.

 On the front page you can see the upcoming event, as well as any previous events.
 A short description is followed by a link to the event home page, as well as a countdown of time remaining until the start or finish (if already started) of the event.
-The Projects, Challenges and Resources are shown on the event home page.
+The Projects, Challenges and Components are shown on the event home page.
 Here you can learn about topics, datasets, schedules, get directions and any other vital information that the organizers of the event have provided.
 Once the event has started, and you have formed a team, you can login and "Share project".

 ### How does it work?